 Students not participating in the graduation ceremony will receive their diploma/certificate after the ceremony.
-A student may contact the Registrar to pick up awards at a specific UAC campus.
-If requesting awards to be mailed, students should contact the Registrar for proper postage amounts.
+A student may contact the Registrar to pick up awards at a specific UAC campus or by mail.

 HONOR STUDENT DESIGNATIONS

 UA Cossatot recognizes students who excel in college- level courses in the following manner.